Jump to navigation

 The Department strongly encourages the provider use the Prescription Drug Monitoring Program when prescribing controlled substances to all members.

 Courtesy of National Safety Council on Acute Pain:

+HCPF is not recommending this calculator to be used as a reference for converting a patient from one opioid to another, conversion is a complex process and we recommend consulting a specialist.
+The reference calculator is provided as it is the source of opioid milligram equivalents quantification used by HCPF.
 Please exercise great caution when converting patients from one opioid to another as issues of cross-tolerance and agent pharmacokinetics can create a potentially life-threatening situation.
-If a telephone consult is needed with a pain management physician (free of charge for Medicaid members), please email SSPPS.email@example.com
+If a telephone consult is needed with a pain management physician (free of charge for Medicaid members), please email SSPPS.email@example.com.